 It is proposed, therefore, that the first sentence of the Introduction should now read …

-This International Standard provides building users, architects, designers, engineers, builders, building owners and managers, manufacturers, policy makers and legislators with requirements and recommendations to create a safe, inclusive, age-friendly, resilient and sustainable built environment which is accessible for all.
+This International Standard provides building users, architects, fire engineers, designers, engineers, builders, building owners and managers, manufacturers, policy/decision makers and legislators with requirements and recommendations to create a safe, inclusive, age-friendly, resilient and sustainable built environment which is accessible for all.

 2. The Introduction and Scope of ISO 21542 should highlight and place more stress on the equal importance of Fire Safety for All within the Accessibility Concept.

 In this regard … it is proposed to refine and bring more clarity to the definition of Building Accessibility …

 Ease of independent approach, entry, use of a building’s facilities, services and information, egress during normal conditions and removal from the building’s vicinity, or evacuation during emergency conditions to a place of safety remote from the building … by all of the building’s potential users, with an assurance of their health, safety, welfare and security during the course of those activities.

 3. The Scope of ISO 21542 should clarify that Accessibility Design Criteria apply to the (external) vicinity of a building for the purposes of ‘approach’ and ‘egress’ … but that they also apply to the external evacuation routes which lead to ‘places of safety’ remote from the building which is in a state of emergency.
 Those routes must be accessible and safe.

 Vicinity, Building: The ground surrounding the outside of a building, the extent of which is 5m from the building line, or the distance required to easily, safely and accessibly overcome the height barrier of the main/principal building entrance above external ground level, whichever is the greater.

 It is also proposed to develop general guidance on what is meant by Remote.